Actionable Guides

 TL;DR: Key Takeaways

-• Google does not "have" your data.
-It indexes pages from data broker websites that display it.
+• Google doesn't "have" your data, it indexes data-broker pages that display it.

 Google does not "have" your data.
 It just points to a website (like Radaris or BeenVerified) that does.